NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Related Work

-SliceGPT~\citep{slicegpt} instead prunes hidden dimensions rather than intermediate MLP or attention dimensions, leveraging computational invariance in RMSNorm-connected transformers, applying PCA-based transformations per block to identify and prune less informative components.
-The heavy reliance on calibration data to compute these transformations makes it sensitive to the choice of calibration dataset.
-More broadly, we observe that most existing methods overlook the influence of calibration data on pruning decisions, despite its critical role in ensuring stable and generalizable pruning outcomes across tasks.
+SliceGPT~\citep{slicegpt} instead prunes hidden dimensions rather than intermediate MLP or attention dimensions, leveraging computational invariance in RMSNorm-connected transformers.
+The heavy reliance on calibration data to compute these transformations makes it sensitive to the choice of calibration dataset. \textbf{Pruning with Fine-tuning.} Distinct from the aforementioned post-training pruning methods, another line of work, including LoRAP~\citep{li2024loraptransformersublayersdeserve} and LoRAPrune~\citep{zhang2024loraprunestructuredpruningmeets}, tightly couples structured compression with Low-Rank Adaptation (LoRA) specifically for fine-tuning tasks.
+Our work, in contrast, focuses on architecture compression for the general-purpose backbone and is orthogonal to subsequent parameter-efficient fine-tuning strategies.

-In summary, while recent methods have started exploring global or layer-wise pruning strategies, they still largely neglect the distinct pruning dynamics and roles of attention heads versus MLP neurons, as well as the interplay with calibration data selection.
+In summary, while recent methods have explored global strategies or fine-tuning integration, gaps remain in effectively handling the distinct dynamics of attention heads versus MLP neurons and the critical role of calibration data selection.
 Our work addresses these gaps through a theoretically grounded approach that jointly considers optimization dynamics, adaptive sparsity allocation, and calibration-aware pruning.